Area of Expertise

 Blockchains have been proposed as infrastructure technology for a wide variety of applications.
 They provide an immutable record of transactions, making them useful when business actors do not trust each other, and their distributed nature makes them suitable for inter-organizational applications.
 However, widely-used proof-of-work based blockchains are computationally inefficient and do not provide final consensus, although they scale well to large networks.
 In contrast, blockchains built around Byzantine Fault Tolerance (BFT) consensus algorithms are more efficient and provide immediate and final consensus, but do not scale well to large networks.
 We argue that this makes them well-suited for workflow management applications, which typically include no more than a few dozen participants.
 This paper is motivated by a use case in the resource extraction industry.
 We develop an architecture for a BFT blockchain based workflow management system (WfMS) and present a prototype implementation.
 We discuss its advantages and limitations with respect to proof-of-work based systems and provide an outlook to future research.

-Zhang, A., Zandi, F. and Kim, H. (2020), "A Simple Macroeconomic Model of Decentralized Emission Markets Based on the Solow Growth Model", Frontiers in Blockchain, May 5.
+Zhang, Alfred Ruoxi, Farookh Zandi, and Henry M. Kim (2020), "A Simple Macroeconomic Model of Decentralized Emission Markets Based on the Solow Growth Model", Frontiers in Blockchain, May 5.

 As technology revolutionizes the methods of both production and communication, economists have to respond to new market structures and efficiencies, and the controversial concept of decentralization emerging in recent decades should also be examined in terms of its capacity to induce structural changes in the economy.
 This paper takes look at one specific market of interest and models the decentralization of a hypothetical emission quota market with the inclusion of households though automated auctions, in order to provide a preliminary analysis of how the redistribution of emission quotas would impact short-run equilibrium in this market and long-run growths.
 Given the endogenous dynamics, we would also examine the effects of exogenous technological shocks.
 For the purpose and scope of this paper, a simple mathematical formulation based on the Solow growth model as well as certain strong assumptions derived from economic intuitions is established, aiming to provide a more quantitative illustration of the effects from decentralization on such a system.